Hossein Ashtari

-Hossein Ashtari (حسین اشتری) is an Iranian military officer who served as Iran's Chief of police, the chief commander of Law Enforcement Command, from 2015 until early 2023.
+Hossein Ashtari (حسین اشتری) is an Iranian military officer who served as Iran's Chief of police, the chief commander of Police Command of the Islamic Republic of Iran, from 2015 until early 2023.

 Prior to the appointment, he was second-in-command of the forces replacing Ahmad-Reza Radan, having previously served as the commander of Intelligence and Security Police until 2014.

 Ashtari is a former general of the Islamic Revolutionary Guard Corps.

 Sanctions

 Hossein Ashtari is among the 13 military and country officials who are responsible for suppressing the protesters of 2019–2020 Iranian protests.
 On May 20, 2020, the US Treasury Department put Hossein Ashtari on its sanctions list, along with Interior Minister Abdolreza Rahmani Fazli and several other senior officials of the security forces.
 According to the statement of the Treasury Department of the United States, Hossein Ashtari, as the commander of the police force of the Islamic Republic of Iran, was involved in the killing of "hundreds of protesters" in November 2018.